Your account number:

 What is the PGA?

-Your monthly gas bill reflects the cost of the natural gas MLGW purchases, as well as the cost of stor9ing, transporting and delivering that gas.
+Your monthly gas bill reflects the cost of the natural gas MLGW purchases, as well as the cost of storing, transporting and delivering that gas.
 These costs fluctuate due to the deregulated, competitive marketplace.
 Like virtually all natural gas utilities, MLGW uses a Purchased Gas Adjustment (PGA) to pass along these increases and decreases in gas costs to our customers.

 How and when did the PGA begin?